DeepanshuSarawagi/AWS/11-Databases/Amazon-Redshit.md

 - Redshift Spectrum can perform queries directly against S3.

 ### Connectivity:
 - Communication between Business Intelligence applications and Amazon Redshift database can be established using either ODBC or JDBC.
+- RedShift Enhanced VPC routing: COPY/UNLOAD goes through VPC.

 ### Performance features:
 - Massive Parallel Programming
 - Columnar Data Storage
 - Result caching.
   - Results are cached in the memory of the Leader Node, whenever a query is made to the Redshift Database,
 - Leader Node first checks for the results within its memory

 ### Redshift Spectrum:
 - Query data that is already in S3 without loading it.
 - Must have a Redshift cluster available to start the query.
 - The query is then submitted to thousands of Redshift spectrum nodes.

+## Redshift Workload Management:

+- Enables you to flexibly manage queries' priorities within workloads.
+- Example: Prevent short, faster running queries from getting stuck behind longer running queries.
+- Define multiple query queues (SuperUser query queue, UserDefined query queue)
+- Route queries to appropriate queues at runtime.
+- Two types of workload management:
+  - **Automatic:** Queues and Resources are managed by Redshift.
+  - **Manual:** Queues and Resources managed by customer.

+## Redshift Concurrency Scaling:

+- Enables you to provide consistently fast performance with unlimited queries and concurrent users.
+- Redshift automatically adds additional cluster capacity (Concurrency Scaling Cluster) to process an increase in requests.
+- Ability to decide which queries sent to Concurrency Scaling Cluster using WLM.
+- Charges are per second.